About Jenny Wanger

 Product organizations hire me when they’re in the middle of a major transition and the way the team operates hasn’t caught up.
 The trigger is usually an AI transformation, a reorg, a merger, or a leadership change.
 I come in, talk to twenty-plus people across the company in the first few weeks, and figure out what’s actually going on: where collaboration has broken down, where work is disappearing into the gaps, and why everybody isn’t pulling in the same direction.
 Then I work with the people doing the work to redesign how the team operates — and stay to make sure it lands.

 My past work includes leading the consumer product team at SpotHero, running developer experience at Arity (an Allstate-founded startup), and co-founding the TCN Coalition, a pandemic-era tech consortium focused on digital contact tracing that I merged into the Linux Foundation.
+Clients I’ve worked with include Mozilla, Reforge, and AdaptedMind, along with product organizations across fintech, ed-tech, and enterprise software.
 I hold degrees from Harvard College and MIT Sloan.

 When offline, I’m usually up in the mountains outside of my home in Colorado hiking and skiing with my family.